villevli/villevli.github.io/README.md

 I have several years of professional experience using the **Unity** engine and **C#**.
 Other tech I have experience with includes **Python**, **C++**, **Bash**, **Java**, **JavaScript**, **HTML** and **CSS**.

+I make sure the projects I work on stay organized and follow best practices.
+I try to reduce technical debt when I can.
+I like helping others in the team to solve issues, avoid blockers and improve workflows.

+I like implementing lower level systems and components, automation and tools the most but I can work on higher level gameplay and UI development too.

-I care a lot about the performance of games and sometimes spend a lot of time profiling performance, eliminating GC allocations, overdraw, draw calls, etc.
+I care a lot about the performance of games and like spending time profiling performance, eliminating GC allocations, overdraw, draw calls, build size, etc.
-I make sure the projects I work on stay organized and try to reduce technical debt when I can.

-I have some interest in graphics programming too, having done some shaders, procedural textures and mesh generation.
+I also have some interest in graphics programming, having done some shaders, procedural textures and mesh generation.

 I have worked a lot on mobile games but I have interest in developing also for PC.